acend/helm-basics-training/content/labs/_index.en.md

 click again to close the box.
 {{< /collapse >}}

+{{< notice tip >}}
+Carefully read all the labs with its instructions.
+We suggest to not just simply copy&paste commands, but type them in order to fully understand what you are doing.
+{{< /notice >}}

 ### Prerequisites

 * We assume you have knowledge about Kubernetes and understand the concepts behind [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/), [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [Services](https://kubernetes.io/docs/concepts/services-networking/service/), [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) and [Secrets](https://kubernetes.io/docs/concepts/services-networking/service/)
-* You also should have `kubectl` installed and a working context to access a Kubernetes Cluster
+* You should also have `kubectl` installed and a working context to access a Kubernetes cluster.
+Check the [kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) for the most common commands.

 ### Helm Overview